JesseEmond/blitz-2024-registration/README.md

 PKG_EXECPATH=PKG_INVOKE_NODEJS ./node -v
 ```

-Next, I applied changes to a convenient hook function that pkg adds to node,
+Next, I applied changes to a convenient hook function that `vercel/pkg` adds to
-after cached data is parsed: `FixSourcelessScript`.
-The following changes make
+node, after cached data is parsed: `FixSourcelessScript`.
+The following changes
-it so that any `Script` that loads from cached data will print out the
+make it so that any `Script` that loads from cached data will print out the
 disassembly of the deserialized function, and recursively does the same for
 called functions.
 I also added prints of per-function constants (e.g. to see
 variable names) and object definitions.
 It will print memory addresses that will